docker/docs/ee/dtr/architecture.md

 | dtr-rethink-&lt;replica_id&gt;      | Repository metadata                                                              |
 | dtr-nfs-registry-&lt;replica_id&gt; | Docker images data (if DTR is configured to store images on NFS)                  |

-To customize tbe volume driver for these volumes, create the volumes prior to installing DTR.
+To customize the volume driver for these volumes, create the volumes prior to installing DTR.
 Then, during the installation, DTR will determine which existing volumes do not yet exist on the node and create them there using the default volume driver.

 By default, the data for these volumes can be found at `/var/lib/docker/volumes/<volume-name>/_data`.

-## Image Storage
+## Image storage

 By default, Docker Trusted Registry stores images on the filesystem of the node on which it is running.
 It should, though, be configured to use a centralized storage backend.